citadel-tech/coinswap/docs/bitcoind.md

 ---

 We’ve set up `bitcoind`, created two wallets (`alice` and `bob`), generated blocks, and sent Bitcoin between the wallets.
-This provides everything we need to start with `bitcoind` on `regtest`.
-Now, we’re ready to explore Bitcoin transactions and experiment with coinswap CLI apps.
+You are now ready to explore Bitcoin transactions and experiment with coinswap CLI apps.